309 PUNK PROJECT

 The 309 Artist in Residence Program supports and advocates for regional, national, and international artists whose socially engaged work supports inclusivity and is relevant to the punk community.
 Our commitment to diversity is reflected in our aim to sustain an Artist in Residency Program that serves all of our community regardless of age and class and gives voice to underrepresented creative populations, particularly POC and LGBTQ2+ artists.

-Our yearly calendar is curated collaboratively by our Co-Executive Directors through a nomination and voting process.
+Our annual AIR calendar is curated collaboratively from submitted applications through a nomination and voting process led by our Co-Executive Directors.

-We seek artists working in contemporary visual art, including but not limited to, zine and DIY print practices, photography, installation, experimental sound art, and crossover practices that include fashion, filmmaking, performance art, music, and writing.
+We seek artists and curators working in contemporary visual art, including but not limited to: zine and DIY print practices, photography, installation, experimental sound art, and crossover practices that include fashion, filmmaking, performance art, music, and writing.

 • PROGRAMMING ~ Each Artist in Residence is offered the opportunity to create an educational or immersive experience for the local community.
 This can take the shape of a reading, lecture, open studio day, workshop, live performance, zoom programming, or other community engagement activity.